sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 T> Immer freezes the resulting object using `Object.freeze()` in the development environment to prevent accidental mutation.

-## Even mutation is not so bad sometimes
+## Even mutation is not that bad sometimes

 In rare cases, rewriting imperative code with mutation in a declarative way without mutation doesn’t make it any better.